fpweb-git/P7-Groupomania/README.md

 Edit config.json file inside backend/config
 Change the development fields as your database setup(username, password,etc..)

-then on your terminal :
+Then on your terminal :

 ```
 cd backend